-Danish man held over deadly bow-and-arrow attack in Norway
+Norway bow-and-arrow suspect was flagged for radicalization

 Both the hospitalized victims are in intensive care.
 They include an off-duty police officer who was inside the store.
 Their condition was not immediately known.

+Police said officers responding to the incident were also shot at with arrows.

-The suspect is being held on preliminary charges which is a step short of formal charges.
+The suspect is being held on preliminary charges, which is a step short of formal charges.
 Police believe he acted alone.

 Police were alerted to the attack around 6:15 p.m.
 Wednesday and arrested the suspect about 30 minutes later.